mjordan/islandora_bagger/README.md

 In some cases, you may want to define configuration options in `config/services.yml` that are normally defined in the per-Bag configuration file.
 The most common reasons to do this are 1) to keep sensitive data such as login credentials out of the per-Bag configuration files and 2) to centralize commonly used options in one place rather than repeat them in each per-Bag configuration file.

-To do this, define the options from the per-Bag configuration file in `config/services.yml` and append their keys with `app.`.
+To do this, define the options from the per-Bag configuration file in `config/services.yml` and prepend their keys with `app.`.
 For example, to define `drupal_base_url` and `drupal_basic_auth` in `config/services.yml`, do the following:

 1) Comment them out or remove them from the per-Bag file: